Need help planning your degree? Check out these 10 tips from your Arts advisors

 Learn about terminology at UBC

-“At UBC, a session refers to the Winter or Summer period when classes are offered, and each session is composed of two terms.
-A 3-credit class is a course that takes place over a single term, while 6-credit courses span the duration of the session.
+“At UBC, a session refers to either the Winter or Summer period when classes are offered.
+The Winter session is split into two terms, and a 3-credit class is a course that runs over one term, while 6-credit courses span both terms.

 “The Faculty of Arts offers many different programs to help you create a personalized educational experience.
-From choosing your major to adding programs such as Arts Co-op, Master of Management or Science Po, your BA can be anything you need it to be!
-You can do an Honours Major and really focus in on an area of study or add a minor to diversify your studies.
+You can choose a major that reflects your interests, add options like Arts Co-op, Master of Management or Science Po, and even build in a minor to broaden your learning.
+If you want to go deeper into a subject, consider an Honours program.
 Think about your passions and goals and then spend time combining different program options to see what best supports your future plans.”

 Discover your first-year study options

-“I chose the Coordinated Arts Program (CAP) option in my first year because I thought it would ease my transition from smaller high school classes to larger lecture style classes.
-Having the same cohort of peers throughout the year helped me to build a sense of community.
-I had access to the Irving K. Barber Study Space which had a quiet study area with plants and lots of sunlight.
-CAP streams include three subjects per term, taught with an interdisciplinary approach, which helped me make connections across courses that I found to be engaging.”
+“I chose the Coordinated Arts Program (CAP) in my first year because I thought it would help me adjust from smaller high school classes to larger university lectures.
+Being a part of the same cohort of peers throughout the year helped me to build a sense of community.
+I also had access to the Irving K. Barber Study Space, which has a quiet study area with plants and lots of natural light.
+Each CAP stream includes three subjects per term, taught with an interdisciplinary approach, which made it easier for me to see connections across my courses, and stay engaged.”

-“I chose Arts One as it provided me with a positive and encouraging transition into university.
-The smaller seminars and tutorials really helped alleviate those feelings of isolation and helped me get to know my fellow first-year Arts students.
-I was introduced to a diverse set of classic and contemporary works from which I continued to draw connections throughout my undergraduate degree and graduate school.
+“I chose Arts One because it provided me with a positive and supportive transition into university.
+The smaller seminars and tutorials really helped ease my feelings of isolation, and helped me get to know my fellow first-year Arts students.
+I was introduced to a wide range of classic and contemporary works, many of which I continued to reflect on, and draw connections from throughout my undergraduate degree, and even in graduate school.
 I also appreciated the exclusive access to a dedicated study space for students in first-year programs, support from program advisors, and the opportunity to publish in the student journal: ONE.”

 – Kelly Chan, Arts One alumna